Ramanujan complexes and Golden Gates in PU(3): Introduction

-In applications to quantum computations, it is essential to use gates of finite order.
-This leads to the notion of Super Golden Gates, and such gates for $PU\left(2\right)$ were constructed in \cite{Parzanchevski2018SuperGoldenGates}, using lattices which act simply-transitively on the \emph{edges }of Bruhat-Tits trees.
-In §\ref{subsec:super-golden-gates} we construct a Super Golden Gate set for $PU\left(3\right)$, conditional on the validity of Theorem \ref{thm:ram-gen} in the ramified local factors (see Remark \ref{rem:ramified-tempered}). \begin{acknowledgement*} The authors are grateful to Peter Sarnak and Alex Lubotzky for their guidance, and thank Frank Calegari, Ana Caraiani, Yuval Flicker and Simon Marshall{} for helpful discussions.
-S.E.\ was supported by ERC grant 692854, and O.P.\ by ISF grant 1031/17. \end{acknowledgement*}
+Finally, in applications to quantum computations, it is essential to use gates of finite order.
+This leads to the notion of \emph{super golden gates}, and such gates for $PU(2)$ were constructed in \cite{Parzanchevski2018SuperGoldenGates}, using lattices which act simply-transitively on the \emph{edges }of Bruhat-Tits trees.
+In §\ref{subsec:super-golden-gates} we construct such a set for $PU(3)$, conditional on the validity of Theorem \ref{thm:ram-gen} at the ramified local factors (see Remark \ref{rem:ramified-tempered}).